 See it firsthand:

 Male elk announce fall breeding season by throwing back their heads and letting out piercing, high-pitched calls.
 To female elk, the otherworldly sound is a summons.
 To human ears, it’s a reminder of nature’s majesty.
 Male elk bugle to attract females, defend territory and assert dominance over would-be competitors.
-At Wichita Mountains Wildlife Refuge in Oklahoma, visitors fill bugling elk tours in September and October.
-See and hear bugling elks on other refuges, as well, including National Bison Range and San Luis National Wildlife Refuge in California.
+See and hear bugling elks on such refuges as Wichita Mountains Wildlife Refuge in Oklahoma, National Bison Range and San Luis National Wildlife Refuge in California.

 Tip: Peak bugling season is late August to mid-October.